Businesses of all sizes are part of this program.

 - ESD will determine the size of your business based on your first quarter report (Jan. – March), and this is the number ESD will use for 2019.

 - On Sept.
 30, 2019, ESD will average the number of employees reported over the previous quarters to determine business size for calendar year 2020.

-- You won’t receive ESD’s calculation of your business’s size until we receive your Q1 and Q2 reports in July 2019.
+- You won’t receive ESD’s calculation of your business’s size until we receive your Q1 and Q2 reports in July or August 2019.
 However, tracking the headcount of your employees for the first quarter of 2019 will give you the best indication of whether you will need to pay the employer portion of the premium.

 Any self-employed person may opt-in to the state plan.
 This includes sole proprietors, independent contractors, partners and joint ventures.
 When electing to use the state plan, self-employed persons must participate for an initial period of three years, and one year thereafter.

 Self-employed people who choose to participate must cover the employee share of the premium and are required to work 820 hours in the qualifying period to be eligible for benefits.

 For more information regarding self-employed persons using the state plan, see the RCW here: Elective Coverage – Self Employed.back to top